schuylermartin45/CSH_ProjectIdeaGenerator/README.md

 ProjectIdeaGenerator
 ====================

 Android app that generates project ideas.
 Planning on adding the ability to cache ideas locally and posting ideas to Facebook and Twitter.

+It's being developed via AndroidStudio on Linux for that good ol' fresh .gradle smell.

 Started by
 Schuyler Martin